20th Anniversary of 9/11

 - Airline employees (flight attendants or pilots in the US or Canada)

-- Aviation high school students (US or Canada)
+- Aviation students (aviation college and high school in US or Canada)

 Winners will be announced in September, 2021 – as part of the 20th anniversary commemoration of 9/11.

 Resiliency helps us not simply endure but prevail.
 This essay competition conducted by the Human Resiliency Institute at Fordham (starting early 2021) gives today's airport and airline employees, as well as aviation college and high school students (some of whom were not yet born on 9/11,), a chance to tell how they can apply lessons of courage from the heroism of the 9/11 generation to help them prevail against Covid 19 and move forward with their lives.

 Tell in 500 to 700 words how you can apply lessons from acts of courage shown by an aviation employee or employees profiled in "Reclaiming the Sky" to help you overcome Covid 19 challenges in your life.

 "Reclaiming the Sky," by Tom Murphy, tells the story of a group of aviation employees in Boston, EWR/Newark, NJ and Washington, DC, who came to work on the morning of September 11, 2001 expecting a normal day.
 Instead, they found themselves in the middle of an attack on America, one in which the aviation industry was used as the means.
 Despite great personal losses, including losing family and friends, they responded with courage that day and in the weeks and months that followed.

 Covid 19 is a different kind of tragedy, but one with a devastating impact.
 The courage shown by the 9/11 generation can be an inspiration to help today's generation rebound from Covid 19 and find the strength to rise up in the face of personal and professional challenges - to move forward after the covid virus crisis.